taechitpt/My_Portfolio/README.md

 ---

 ###  🤖 5.
-Building Multi-Step LLM Pipelines using LangChain RunnablePassthrough
+Building Multi-Step LLM Pipelines using LangChain

 **Goal:**
 - To design and implement a multi-step LLM pipeline using LangChain

-- To understand how RunnablePassthrough enables data flow between chained components

 - To automate sequential reasoning by passing outputs from one model step into the next
 - To practice structured LLM system design for real-world AI applications